xavizus/mockdata_generator/SRS.md

           <app-newsItem [article]="newsItem"></app-newsItem>
         </div>
 ```

+The third reason, is that you can seperate the HTML code from the JavaScript code, and keep the html code readable, compared to React, where you must write the HTML code inside a JSX file.

 ## 2.2 Product functions
 The frontend will allow the user to specify what kind of data that the user want to generate.